This Day In Writing History

 As a young girl, Elizabeth Barrett was both intellectually gifted and physically weak.
 By the age of six, she was reading novels and writing poetry.
 At fifteen, she was struck with an illness that doctors were unable to diagnose.

 Some have speculated that it was a debilitating heart condition that causes pain and weakness, such as angina.
 All three of her sisters contracted the illness as well, but for them, it didn't last long.
-They recovered quickly.
-Elizabeth did not.
+They recovered quickly, but Elizabeth did not.
 She had a severe case.

-Whatever the illness was, it and the opiates she took for the pain made Elizabeth pretty much an invalid.
+Whatever the illness was, it and the opiates she took to relieve the pain made Elizabeth pretty much an invalid.
 She spent most of her time in her room, either in bed or writing at her desk.
+She earned a modest income writing poetry, essays, and literary criticism.

 When her classic poetry collection Poems was published in 1844, she became one of the most famous poets in England.
 Although she saw few visitors, she kept up a huge amount of correspondence.

+So, Robert wrote to thank her - and to proclaim his great admiration of her poetry.
 "The fresh strange music, the affluent language, the exquisite pathos and true new brave thought" is how he described her talent.
-Then he admitted that he was addressing Elizabeth the woman and "for the first time, my feeling rises altogether."
+Then he proclaimed his love for her:

 I do, as I say, love these books with all my heart... and I love you too.
 Do you know I was once not very far from seeing -- really seeing you?
 Mr. Kenyon said to me one morning "Would you like to see Miss Barrett?" then he went to announce me... then he returned... you were too unwell, and now it is years ago, and I feel as at some untoward passage in my travels, as if I had been close, so close, to some world's-wonder in chapel or crypt, only a screen to push and I might have entered, but there was some slight, so it now seems, slight and just sufficient bar to admission, and the half-opened door shut, and I went home my thousands of miles, and the sight was never to be?